Policy and handbook

 Data protection by design and default

-Under the GDPR and the DPA, the University has an obligation to consider the impact on data privacy during all processing activities.
+Under the UK GDPR and the DPA, the University has an obligation to consider the impact on data privacy during all processing activities.
 This includes implementing appropriate technical and organisational measures to minimise the potential negative impact processing can have on the data subjects’ privacy.

 Data protection impact assessment

 When considering new processing activities or setting up new procedures or systems that involve personal data, privacy issues must always be considered at the earliest stage and a Data Protection Impact Assessment (DPIA) must be conducted.
 The DPIA is a mechanism for identifying and examining the impact of new initiatives and putting in place measures to minimise or reduce privacy risks during the design stages of a process and throughout the lifecycle of the initiative.
 This will ensure that privacy and data protection control requirements are not an after-thought.